Erasmus+ Placement Programme

-Please be aware that an Erasmus+ work placement scholarship for the funding period 2014-2016 for the destination country Switzerland is no longer possible.
+Please be aware that an Erasmus+ work placement scholarship for the destination country Switzerland is no longer possible.
 Responding to the Swiss “Referendum against Mass Immigration” the EU commission decided not to include Switzerland into the new funding generation of Erasmus+ until further notice.

 Amount of funding:

 The amount of funding of Erasmus+ depends on the different costs of living in your destination country (“Programme Country”).
 There are three different groups of countries: